Adriankhl/relativitization/doc/plan.md

 # Keep it simple
 * Only one dimension in resource quality
-* Besides factory and research, other pop functionalities depend on size only.
+* Beside factory and research, other pop functionalities depend on size only.
 * Only adult population
 * No migration
 * No work at other carrier